ViennaMike/ChatterPi/README.md

 The code is open source and published on GitHub ([https://github.com/ViennaMike/ChatterPi](https://github.com/ViennaMike/ChatterPi)), and I would welcome anyone who wanted to work on adding any of these advanced features.

-# Bug Reporting

-To report a bug, make a suggestion, or ask a question, please go to the GitHub repository for the project ([https://github.com/ViennaMike/ChatterPi](https://github.com/ViennaMike/ChatterPi)) and open an Issue.
-To do so, first click on the issues tab, and then use the green &quot;New Issue&quot; button.
-It&#39;s a good idea to first browse through or search other reported issues to see if someone has already reported the same issue or asked the same question.
-You can then add comments or suggestions to existing issues, rather than opening a new, duplicative issue.